IBM/unitxt/docs/docs/examples.rst

 ==============

 Here you find complete examples showing how to perform different tasks using Unitxt.
-Each example is self contained python file that you can run and later modify.
+Each example is a self contained python file that you can run and later modify.

 .. list-table::